 Find a quiet corner and focus on a single point.

 What is unique about this type of meditation is that you can do it at any time of day for any length of time.

-How can you begin a mini meditation?
+So, how can you begin a mini-meditation?

-Sometimes it is that one moment during the day that is causing you to struggle.
+Sometimes it is that one moment during the day that is proving to be your greatest struggle.

 When Should You Avoid Meditating?